Kristen Mackiewicz Seghete, Ph.D.

 Aarika completed her B.S. in psychology with a concentration in neuroscience and behavior at the University of Nebraska at Omaha.
 She is currently in her third year of Pacific University's Clinical Psychology PhD Program.
 Her research interests are in executive function and other neuropsychological functioning, childhood trauma, risk, resilience, and the function of behaviors within different contexts.

-Dr. Seghete may be taking a graduate student entering 2020/2021 entering cohort for the Clinical Psychology PhD program at OHSU.
+Dr. Seghete may be taking a graduate student entering 2021/22 cohort for the Clinical Psychology PhD program at OHSU.
 See the program website here.

-Ray comes to the SCAN Lab with over 8 years professional experience in early therapeutic intervention and residential care.
-They hold an A.A. in human development, an A.S. in general science, and is working on their B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
-Ray is excited to be a part of the SCAN Lab and continue to work with an amazing team dedicated to researching how cognitive abilities are affected by early experiences.
+Ray came to the SCAN Lab with over 10 years professional experience in early therapeutic intervention, residential care, and clinical work.
+They hold an A.A. in human development, an A.S. in general science, and a B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
+Ray was part of the SCAN Lab as a research assistant.